 Sleeve length: 23.25" Pit to pit: 19" Coat length: 47" (back) 50.5" (front) Shoulder to shoulder: 15"

-If the coat is sold, don't fret!
-Just email us (email@example.com) or telephone 01460 30268, and we can discuss making one to order.
+This coat is sold, but don't fret!
+It can be made to order to fit any size.
+Just email us (firstname.lastname@example.org) or telephone 01460 30268, and we can discuss your requirements.

 Success!
 Feel free to